hadronized/bashbunni/README.md

 :panda_face:

 ### A bit about me
 I like skiing, hiking, animals, rainy days of the PNW, and coding.

+I also like matching a beer 🍺 with seafood 🐙, which is akin to matching chocolate and red meat: illegal!